 Four of the five original Council Members, H. Scott Wilson, Patricia Neibel, Harley McFarland and Lester Steele were present and recalled their fond memories of the City in its infancy while former Mayors Lois Anderson, Dave Gossett, and other past city officials spoke about how the city matured and the challenges they faced.
 Original Mayor Gil Geiser passed away in 1987.
 U.S. Senator Maria Cantwell addressed the crowd with stories of her Mountlake Terrace roots.
 Throughout the evening, past and present residents and employees reminisced about the old days.

-In 1961, citizens overwhelming approved a bond issue to build a City Hall with a full range of services to serve its growing population.
+In 1961, citizens overwhelming approved a bond issue to build the city's first City Hall with a full range of services to serve its growing population.
 Senator Henry (Scoop) Jackson attended the dedication of the new building in 1962, and former Mayor Frank Hammer noted, "It was a big event and a proud moment for the community."

 Growth & Development

-A Civic Campus developed with the addition of a new public library in 1988, Police Station in 1989, and a new Fire Station #19 opening in 2006.
-These services were previously located in the City Hall building when it opened in 1962.
+A Civic Campus developed with the addition of a new public library in 1988, Police Station in 1989, and Fire Station #19 in 2006.
+These services were previously located in the first City Hall building when it opened in 1962.

 A spurt of new construction began along the main street of 56th Avenue in 2005 anticipating opportunities to come.
-The businesses that survived the economic downturn of the 1980s and arson fires of the early 1990s continue to thrive and serve as landmarks to local residents and attract loyal customers from all over the Puget Sound region.
+The businesses that survived the economic downturn of the 1980s and 1990s continue to thrive and serve as landmarks to local residents and attract loyal customers from all over the Puget Sound region.

 In 2006, the City Council focused on generating economic development through the creation of a Town Center Plan.
 The City Council worked in tandem with the community to adopt the Town Center Plan in early 2007 with the hope of revitalizing its downtown to create an economically viable city and retain quality of life for its residents.
 Downtown properties were hot during the real estate boom of 2006-2008 in anticipation of the new Town Center Plan.
 A recession hit in late 2008 that put many projects were on hold due to lack of financing.
 The first major mixed-use project, Arbor Village, finally secured funding and broke ground in January of 2012.
 Arbor Village opened in August of 2013 and was followed by a number of large mixed-use projects including Vineyard Park (2015) and Mountlake Senior Living (2016).